 Health care financing has in recent times received extensive research and policy attention in both developed and developing countries.
 One of the foremost issues is how to raise sufficient resources to finance health care needs for all citizens (WHO, 2000).
 Health care provision in Nigeria is a concurrent responsibility of the three tiers of government namely Local, State and Federal governments.
 Nigeria operates a mixed economy therefore private providers of health care have role to play in health care service delivery.
-The federal government role is mostly limited to coordinating the affairs of the University Teaching Hospitals (Tertiary health care system) and federal medical centers, the state governments manage the various general hospitals (secondary health care system) while the local government focuses on dispensaries and health centers (Primary health care system) which are regulated by the federal government (Rais, 1991).
-Quality rural health services in rural communities are needed to attract business and industry.
-(Chirilos & Nostel, 1985; Lyne, 1988; and Scott, Smith, & Rungeling, 1997).
+The federal government role is mostly limited to coordinating the affairs of the University Teaching Hospitals (Tertiary health care system) and federal medical centers, the state government manage the various general hospitals (secondary health care system) while the local government focuses on dispensaries and health centers (Primary health care system) which are regulated by the federal government (Rais, 1991).